Alaska News

 Fairbanks International Airport also warned travelers of potential disruptions due to the outage.
 The airport reported three delayed flights Friday.

-The state’s three largest hospitals in Anchorage reported some issues continuing into Friday.
+Each of the state’s three largest hospitals in Anchorage reported some issues Friday.

 Providence Alaska Medical Center spokesman Mikal Canfield said all care centers in Alaska were impacted to varying extents starting late Thursday night.